Coconut oil has become quite trendy in recent years.

 Other types of fat don't have this same ability, so using coconut oil may help keep your dog's coat healthy and beautiful.

-Bottom Line: The lauric acid in coconut oil has been shown to keep hair healthier than other fatty acids.
+Summary The lauric acid in coconut oil has been shown to keep hair healthier than other fatty acids.
 It can be used to improve the health and appearance of your dog's fur.

-The antimicrobial effects of coconut oil may prevent dogs from being infected by ectoparasites, such as ticks, fleas and mange mites.
+The antimicrobial effects of coconut oil may prevent dogs from being infected by ectoparasites, such as ticks, fleas, and mange mites.

 It has also been shown to help eliminate these pests in dogs that have already been infected.